 Charts are visual representations of information that facilitate data analysis and are created directly from query results.
-Devo groups charts into three different types:
+Devo groups charts into four different types:

 Plots graphically illustrate the relationship between different variables.